lolmaxz/staff-handbooks/docs/intro.md

 ---

-:::note
+:::note Please note
-Please, as a new staff member, make sure to read the General Handbook first before diving into the specific department handbooks!
+As a new staff member, make sure to read the General Handbook first before diving into the specific department handbooks!
 :::

 ### General Handbook